dr-leo/pandaSDMX/doc/howto.rst

 ----------------------------------------------------------------------------------

 SDMX datasets often have a :class:`~.Dimension` with a name like ``TIME_PERIOD``.
-To ease further processing of time-series data read from SDMX messages, :func:`.write_dataset` provides a `datetime` argument to convert these into :class:`~pandas.DatetimeIndex` and :class:`~pandas.PeriodIndex` classes.
+To ease further processing of time-series data read from SDMX messages, :func:`.write_dataset` provides a `datetime` argument to convert these into :class:`pandas.DatetimeIndex` and :class:`~pandas.PeriodIndex` classes.

-For multi-dimensional datasets, :func:`~.write_dataset` usually returns a :class:`~pandas.Series` with a :class:`~pandas.MultiIndex` that has one level for each dimension.
+For multi-dimensional datasets, :func:`~.write_dataset` usually returns a :class:`pandas.Series` with a :class:`~pandas.MultiIndex` that has one level for each dimension.
-However, MultiIndex and DatetimeIndex/PeriodIndex are incompatible; it is not possible to use pandas' date/time features for *just one level* of a MultiIndex (e.g. ``TIME_PERIOD``) while using other types for the other levels/dimensions (e.g. ``CURRENCY``).
+However, MultiIndex and DatetimeIndex/PeriodIndex are incompatible; it is not possible to use pandas' date/time features for *just one level* of a MultiIndex (e.g. ``TIME_PERIOD``) while using other types for the other levels/dimensions (e.g. strings for ``CURRENCY``).

 For this reason, when the `datetime` argument is used, :func:`~.write_dataset` returns a :class:`~pandas.DataFrame`: the DatetimeIndex/PeriodIndex is used along axis 0, and *all other dimensions* are collected in a MultiIndex on axis 1.

 An example, using the same European Central Bank exchange rate data set as in the :doc:`walkthrough <walkthrough>`: